wusyong/bee/ARCHITECTURE.md

 ### Receiver
 The receiver listens on the node socket for incoming packets, identifies the neighbor who submitted the packet and decodes them into transactions.
 If no neighbor could be identified, the packet is dropped without further processing to prevent DoS attacks.

 There are two possible ways to connect the Receiver to the Sender in order to broadcast new received transactions.
-The obvious is simply calling the Sender from the Receiver.
+The obvious solution is simply calling the Sender from the Receiver.
 Another more modular way, where the receiver must not be aware of the sender, is to register the Sender as a gossip listener (see Gossip).
 Another advantage of the latter approach is that this allows EEE to be used for submitting new transactions.
 Thus `submit` in the IXI can be projected onto the `submitEffect()` method through a helper method (which is available for IXI modules but not part of the actual IXI interface).
 I recommend this to further minimize the IXI.
 But most importantly, this approach allows gossip preprocessor to intervene into the forwarding of transactions (see Gossip Preprocessors).

 #### Avoid Redundant Decoding and Hashing
 Quite frequently the same transaction is received multiple times from different neighbors.
 For performance reasons, one should check whether the transaction has already been received before decoding the bytes to trytes and calculating the hash of the transaction.